humblebumble90/humblebumble90/README.md

 - 👋 Hi, I’m @humblebumble90
 - 👀 I’m interested in working in IT or gaming industry
-- 🌱 I’m currently a graduate and practicing my skills
+- 🌱 I’m a graduate and practicing my skills
 - 📫 My linked in profile is in https://www.linkedin.com/in/hyungseok-lee-74412416a/

 <!---